slaclab/dev-board-common-platform/README.md

 1) Setup Xilinx licensing

-> Example showing how to setup Xilinx licensing @ SLAC
+> If you are on the SLAC network, here's how to setup the Xilinx licensing

 >> In C-Shell: $ source dev-board-examples/firmware/setup_env_slac.csh